streckereck/osm_can_bics/code/metrics/README.md

     - Create a different categorical ranking (i.e. with more or fewer categories).

 2. `/code/metrics/metric_results.R` generates summary statistics, and outputs correlations with the Can-ALE index, census bike-to-work, and active-transport-to-work rates.
 This file requires the .rdata output from `/code/metrics/calculate_metrics.R`.

+3. `/code/metrics/metric_figures.R` creates figures of the metric results (distribution by category, correlations etc.) This file requires the .rdata output from `/code/metrics/calculate_metrics.R`.